 Facebook has become a basic necessity for business owners to plan as well as implement social media marketing strategy.

-Though there are numerous social media networks like LinkedIn, Pinterest, YouTube and Twitter, but with 1 Billion users Facebook is the main game player.
+Though there are numerous social media networks like LinkedIn, Pinterest, YouTube and Twitter, but with over 1.5 Billion users Facebook is the main game player.

 Participation and engaging on Facebook can be the most effective tactics but the business people are yet to get the most out of this useful tool.
 Many of them confused as to how and when they should publish their posts.
+A research conducted by Buddy Media reveals different ways to create the most effective engagement for retailers when interacting with their fans on Facebook.
 Here are a few findings which will help in clearing all the queries that surround Facebook.

 #1: Best Time To Post on Facebook: